gjoree/Games-Marketplace/README.md

 - cd back to marketplace using `cd ../`
 - Start the front-end by using `npm start`

-You need to port forward the database port in order to start it locally, so the database can work before you start the back-end, you can do so by:
-`ssh -L 3306:localhost:3306 student_number@www.studenti.famnit.upr.si`

-If you make changes to the sokoban files, make sure to run `npx webpack` while in the sokoban folder, so the new scripts can be executed.
+If you make changes to the sokoban files in the backend, make sure to run `npx webpack` while in the sokoban folder, so the new scripts can be executed.
 Delete the old ones and the new dist file.
+Make sure to restart the back-end after doing changes.